Phone Habits of a Cheating Husband: 14 Patterns to Watch

 Step 2: Check for dating app profiles

-Before any conversation, it helps to know what you're dealing with.
+Before any conversation, it helps to know what you are dealing with.
 CheatScanX scans 15+ dating apps — including Tinder, Bumble, Hinge, and more — using just a name, email, or phone number.
 A scan takes minutes and can confirm or rule out active dating profiles without your husband knowing.
 If profiles exist, you have concrete evidence.
-If they don't, you can narrow your concerns.
+If they do not, you can narrow your concerns.

 Step 3: Talk to a therapist or counselor

-A therapist can help you process what you've observed, prepare for a conversation with your husband, and manage the emotional weight of uncertainty.
-If you do choose couples therapy later, having individual support first gives you a stronger foundation.
+A therapist can help you process what you have observed, prepare for a conversation with your husband, and manage the emotional weight of uncertainty.
+If you choose couples therapy later, having individual support first gives you a stronger foundation.

 Step 4: Have the conversation

-When you're ready, approach the conversation with specific observations rather than accusations.
+When you are ready, approach the conversation with specific observations rather than accusations.
 "I've noticed these five changes in your phone behavior over the past month, and I need to understand what's going on" is more productive than "I know you're cheating."

 Use the resources available to you.
-Our guide on how to catch a cheater covers both the technical and emotional sides of this process, and what to do when you find your partner on a dating app addresses the specific situation where a scan confirms your suspicions.
+Our guide on how to catch a cheater covers both the technical and emotional sides of this process, and our article on what to do when you find your partner on a dating app addresses the specific situation where a scan confirms your suspicions.

 Step 5: Protect yourself